 - Employee satisfaction — it’s easy to be satisfied with your job and still be disengaged.
 A lot of employees are collecting a decent paycheck, doing little to no work, and clocking out early.
 What reason do they have to be unsatisfied?

-- Employee wellbeing - you have a gym at the premises?
+- Employee wellbeing — you have a gym on the premises?
 Offer healthy snacks and discounted massages?
-It’s all just extra (unnecessary) cost unless your employees are delivering more because of it.
+It’s all just extra (unnecessary) costs unless your employees are delivering more because of it.

 It’s a real mouthful, isn’t it?

 Which is why we prefer this cleaner, simpler version offered by “Employee Engagement” author Emma Bridger: